JeethuSrini/HandTracking/README.md

 (note that these are the improved checkpoints denoted as SAM 2.1; see [Model Description](#model-description) for details.)

-Then SAM 2 can be used in a few lines as follows for image and video prediction.
 6. Move to second sam2 dir:
     ```bash
         cd sam2